The Beatles: Magical Mystery Tour and Yellow Submarine

 The Magical Mystery Tour soundtrack was released in the UK as a six-track double extended play (EP) in early December 1967.
 It was the first example of a double EP in the UK.
 The record carried on the psychedelic vein of Sgt.
-Pepper, however, in line with the band's wishes, the packaging reinforced the idea that the release was a film soundtrack rather than a follow-up to Sgt.
+Pepper, though in line with the band's wishes, the packaging reinforced the idea that the release was a film soundtrack rather than a follow-up to Sgt.
 Pepper.
 In the US, the soundtrack appeared as an identically titled LP that also included five tracks from the band's recent singles.
-In its first three weeks, the album set a record for the highest initial sales of any Capitol LP, and it is the only Capitol compilation later to be adopted in the band's official canon of studio albums.
+In its first three weeks, the album set a record for the highest initial sales of any Capitol LP and is the only Capitol compilation later to be adopted in the band's official canon of studio albums.

 Magical Mystery Tour first aired on Boxing Day to an audience of approximately 15 million.
 Largely directed by McCartney, the film was the band's first critical failure in the UK.
-It was dismissed as "blatant rubbish" by the Daily Express; the Daily Mail called it "a colossal conceit"; and The Guardian labelled the film "a kind of fantasy morality play about the grossness and warmth and stupidity of the audience".
+It was dismissed as "blatant rubbish" by the Daily Express, the Daily Mail called it "a colossal conceit" and The Guardian labelled the film "a kind of fantasy morality play about the grossness and warmth and stupidity of the audience".
 Gould describes it as "a great deal of raw footage showing a group of people getting on, getting off, and riding on a bus".
 Although the viewership figures were respectable, its slating in the press led US television networks to lose interest in broadcasting the film.

 The group were less involved with Yellow Submarine, which featured the band appearing as themselves for only a short live-action segment.
 Premiering in July 1968, the film featured cartoon versions of the band members and a soundtrack with eleven of their songs, including four unreleased studio recordings that made their debut in the film.
 Critics praised the film for its music, humour and innovative visual style.
 A soundtrack LP was issued seven months later; it contained those four new songs, the title track (already issued on Revolver), "All You Need Is Love" (already issued as a single and on the US Magical Mystery Tour LP) and seven instrumental pieces composed by Martin.